 Features: GW self-energy calculation:

-Solution of the Bethe Salpeter Equation (BSE) (under development):
+Solution of the Bethe Salpeter Equation (BSE) (in beta release):

 Calculation of finite temperature effects (under development):

 Quantum embedding theory (QDET) (under development):